OscarL/amd_temp/Readme.md

 Values are in "degrees" that have some resemblance to Celcius, so we use that.

-Due to Errata #319, readings for some CPUs might be innacurate (this driver shows it anyway).
+Supposedly, due to Errata #319, readings for some CPUs might be innacurate (this driver shows it anyway).
+My CPU should be affected, but readings are aligned with what I get from other sensors, so...
+YMMV.

 Just in case, compare with the output from other drivers (acpi_thermal, it87xx, or what your BIOS HW monitoring shows).